Become a Licensed Recruiter of Foreign Workers

 Recruiters must have a contract in writing with the employer or the foreign worker.
 This includes situations where the recruiter provides recruitment services to an employer and immigration services to a foreign worker who will be employed by that employer.

-Licensed recruiters must also keep records in B.C. for four years related to any recruitment services provided to a temporary foreign worker, including:
+Licensed recruiters must also keep records in B.C. for at least four years related to any recruitment services provided to a temporary foreign worker, including:

 - All signed contracts